w3c/market-data-odrl-profile/FixingsExample.md

 Then we can describe the Datasets created from this Dataset Series.
 There are two in the example above: one [real-time](https://github.com/w3c/market-data-odrl-profile/blob/gh-pages/Dataset-Time.md#11interval-realtime) and one [delayed](https://github.com/w3c/market-data-odrl-profile/blob/gh-pages/Dataset-Time.md#12interval-delayed).
 Both datasets share the same Dataset Series and [publication schedule](https://github.com/w3c/market-data-odrl-profile/blob/gh-pages/Dataset-Time.md#5publication-schedule) (every 30 minutes).

-For the real-time dataset, we would specify the time interval in which the data is considered real-time: 15 minutes.
+For the real-time dataset, we specify the time interval in which the data is considered real-time: 15 minutes.
 We might also specify the [update method](https://github.com/w3c/market-data-odrl-profile/blob/gh-pages/Dataset-Time.md#2update-method) as streaming updates.

 ```
 dre:8752a444-e3e1-4be1-b4ac-01333941b202